mspncp/gosu-wiki/Window-Main-Loop.md

 However, if the system is too slow for your game, you are very limited in your options:

   * You can spawn less particles or reduce eye candy in other ways.
 This only works if there is much eye candy to begin with.
   * You can drop frames by returning false in the `needs_redraw? `/`needsRedraw()` callback.
-You have to be careful not too skip too many frames in a row though.
+You have to be careful not to skip too many frames in a row though.

 ## Delta-Time Physics